networkcube/vistorian/README.md

 ## Main Features:
 The vistorian framework provides a range of packages and functionality:

-* **Ready-to-use visualizations** that can be embedded in any web environment, e.g. to provide state-of-the-art visualizations to a specific group of stateholders or in a specific domain.
+* **Ready-to-use visualizations** that can be embedded in any web environment, e.g. to provide [state-of-the-art visualizations](https://vistorian.github.io/visualizations.html) to a specific group of stateholders or in a specific domain.
 Those visualizations are:
   * **Node-link visualization**,
   * **Adjacency matrix**,
   * **Time-arc visualization** to visualize frequency and topology of links over time
   * **Map** with overlaid node-link network.
-* **Graph API** to query dynamic, geographic, and multivariate networks with the above-mentioned data features.
+* [**Graph API**](../../wiki/Graph-Query-API) to query dynamic, geographic, and multivariate networks with the above-mentioned data features.
-* **Importers** of a range of data types (GML, Paject, Matrix, CSV, JSON, ... )
+* [**Importers**](../../wiki/Importing-Data) of a range of data types (GML, Paject, Matrix, CSV, JSON, ... )
-* **Synchronized views** when, e.g., highlighting a node across all visualizations currently open in the browser.
+* [**Synchronized views**](../../wiki/Messages-API) when, e.g., highlighting a node across all visualizations currently open in the browser.
 Visualizations can be spread across browser tabs and windows.
+* A set of simple reuable [**Widgets**](../../wiki/Widgets-API) such as slider.
+* **Bookmarks** to save and return an arbitrary visualization state and to leave a note with any stata (bookmark).

 ## Design Rationale:

 * **Browser-based**: the Vistorian runs entirely in the browser and does not use any server.
 None of your data is transmitted over the network nor stored on any server.
 * **Modular**: the vistorian has a set of `npm` packages can be included into your application.
 Each package has its own repository and package versions.
-  * `vistorian-core`: core functionality for loading and storing networks, querying the graph, etc.
+  * [`vistorian-core`](https://github.com/networkcube/vistorian-core): core functionality for loading and storing networks, querying the graph, etc.
-  * `vistorian-web`: a fully implemented web-application using all Vistorian packages.
+  * [`vistorian-web`](https://github.com/networkcube/vistorian-web): a fully implemented web-application using all Vistorian packages.
-  * `vistorian-node`: an interactive node-link diagram implementation with time-slider and interactive filtering
+  * [`vistorian-nodelink`](https://github.com/networkcube/vistorian-nodelink): an interactive node-link diagram implementation with time-slider and interactive filtering
-  * `vistoeian-matrix`: a interactive adjacency matrix with different matrix ordering mechanisms, timeslider, and filtering mechanisms
+  * [`vistoeian-matrix`](https://github.com/networkcube/vistorian-matrix): a interactive adjacency matrix with different matrix ordering mechanisms, timeslider, and filtering mechanisms
-  * `vistorian-dynamicego`: a time-arc visualization to show links over time.
+  * [`vistorian-dynamicego`](https://github.com/networkcube/vistorian-dynamicego): a time-arc visualization to show links over time.
-  * `vistorian-map`: a geographic map visualization with overlaid links and nodes.
+  * [`vistorian-map`](https://github.com/networkcube/vistorian-map): a geographic map visualization with overlaid links and nodes.
 Nodes can change positions over time.
-  * `vistorian-bookmarkbrowser`: a menu widget that provides for search and lists all types of links and nodes in the networks.
+  * [`vistorian-bookmarkbrowser`](https://github.com/networkcube/vistorian-bookmarkbrowser): a menu widget that provides for search and lists all types of links and nodes in the networks.
 Allows for filtering (hiding) nodes and links by their type.
 * Vistorian is **designed for research**
 * Vistorian is **open Source** and currently in a prorotype phase.
 Fork the repositories and contribute to its development.
 Get involved: [vistorian@inria.fr](mailto:vistorian@inria.fr).
 * **Create bespoke visualizations** and grow the set of visualizations for the vistorian.
 Read more on the wiki page [Creating Visualizations](Create Bespoke Visualizations)